55+ Best Instagram Spots in San Francisco for Unique Photos

 Kate Tova

-Check out the art of internationally acclaimed artist, Kate Tova.
+Check out the art of internationally acclaimed artist Kate Tova.
 You’ll find her bright and colorful hearts throughout the city in just about every neighborhood.
-She started putting her hearts throughout the city during the pandemic as a way to bring a big of joy to her neighborhood.
-Her hearts have taken off from there!
+She started putting her hearts throughout the city during the pandemic to bring joy to her neighborhood, and her hearts have taken off from there!

 Kate Tova heart in North Beach, San Francisco